 Those keen on paganism, spirituality, paleo food, the environment, archaeology, farming, trees and timber, plants as food and medicine, ritual, health and wellbeing, the Amesbury Archer, sky burial and nature writing in general, will find much of interest.

 Register your interest – join my mailing list

-Sign up below and I will let you know about my local talks and when the book is available.
+Sign up below and I will let you know about my local talks.
 I won’t pass your details to anyone else and you can unsubscribe at any time.